near/core-contracts/README.md

 ### Initializing Contracts

 When setting up the contract creating the contract account, deploying the binary, and initializing the state must all be done as an atomic step.
-Within a contract this is done with a batch transaction.
-An example of this is in our tests for the lockup contract:
+For example, in our tests for the lockup contract we initialize it like this:

 ```rust
 pub fn init_lockup(